 Connecticut stands to become an island of prohibition if it does not act.
 Connecticut residents are already a short drive from cannabis stores in Massachusetts, where voters legalized cannabis in 2016.
-Legislatures in Rhode Island, New York, and New Jersey appear poised to legalize and regulate adult-use cannabis this year.
+New Jersey and New York recently legalized cannabis, although adult-use stores are not yet open.
 Connecticut has already decriminalized simple possession, but until it legalizes and regulates cannabis under state law, all the economic growth and revenue will flow to neighboring states.

 Regulation keeps cannabis sales away from schools.
 Unlike licensed businesses selling liquor or tobacco, sellers of cannabis are pushed underground and operate virtually anywhere.
 More than 40% of high schoolers know a peer who sells cannabis in school, while less than 1% have a peer who sells alcohol.
 Regulating cannabis would move sales into safe, licensed stores where workers check ID.
 According to the most comprehensive surveys, no state has seen an overall increase in teen marijuana use outside of the confidence interval since adult-use laws passed.
 Meanwhile, two nationwide surveys showed a modest decrease in teen use since states began legalizing cannabis for adults.

 Public education works to address public health concerns.
-As a result of strict regulations on cigarette sales and advertising, plus a robust public education campaign, cigarette smoking by teens has declined by 84% since 1997.
+As a result of strict regulations on cigarette sales and advertising, plus a robust public education campaign, cigarette smoking by 10th graders has declined by 90% since 1997.

 Prohibition makes control impossible.
 Prohibition deprives workers and the environment of the legal protections they are entitled to.
 It also guarantees cannabis won’t undergo quality control testing, resulting in possible contamination by hazardous pesticides, bacteria, or the lacing of cannabis with other drugs.
 Regulated retailers will sell only products that have been lab-tested and labeled for potency.

 Regulation would improve the fairness of the criminal justice system.
 While Connecticut’s decriminalization law was an important reform, it is no substitute for regulating cannabis for adults’ use.
 A $150 fine can be an extreme hardship to low-income residents.
-Legalization should include robust expungement provisions to stop derailing futures for a substance Americans think should be legal.
+Expungement provisions are also important to stop derailing futures for a substance Americans think should be legal.

 Cannabis is safer than alcohol.
 The Institute of Medicine has found cannabis to be far less addictive than alcohol or tobacco.
 Unlike alcohol, cannabis has never caused a fatal overdose and is not associated with violent crime and domestic violence.
 Adults should be able to make the safer choice.

 There is overwhelming support for adult-use cannabis legalization.
-A 2017 poll conducted by the Sacred Heart University and GreatBlue Research found that 71% of Connecticut voters support legalizing cannabis for adults and taxing it to help address the state’s budget crisis.
-Nationwide, an October 2018 Gallup poll found 66% of Americans support making marijuana use legal for adults.
+A 2021 Sacred Heart poll conducted by the Sacred Heart University found that 66% of Connecticut voters support legalizing cannabis for adults 21 and older.